ThePillenwerfer/dosbox-x-32-bit/README.md

 	make
 	sudo make install

+Be warned though it takes ages, over half-an-hour for me.

 Now go to https://github.com/joncampbell123/dosbox-x and click the green *Clone or download* button and choose *Download ZIP*.
 When that’s arrived open it and extract the files to a directory of your choosing.
 Open a terminal and cd into it.

 To build the full version of DOSBox-X type:—